Installer Directory

 • Spray the panels with your garden hose, but use a gentle stream

-• If the panels need a few stubborn areas cleaned further, wipe them down with warm water and a soft cloth to avoid scratching
+• If the panels need a few stubborn areas cleaned further, wipe them down with warm water and a soft cloth to avoid scratching.
+You can use mild soap and water (or vinegar) if necessary

 Safety precautions when cleaning: